Jrm55/Furniture-Reformers/README.md

 ![furniture_reformer](https://github.com/amjadelshafi/Furniture-Reformers/assets/121737700/50e6e313-21b0-4e02-8a96-a9d6f6405c3f)
 # Furniture Reformers

 An App that helps with your furniture needs and wants.

 ## Furniture Reformers: What is it?

 We use generative AI to help users obtain, dispose of, and refurnish furniture based on their needs.
+The term "Furniture Reformers" was chosen since the purpose of the name is to be interpreted.
+Furniture reforming highlights the project's goal of increasing the useful life of current furniture.
+It implies that the website offers tools to help customers maintain, repair, and restore their furniture—basically "reforming" it to give it a new lease of life.

 ## Why Furniture Reformers?